selfrefactor/rambdax/README.md

 - `fn` can be from the asynchronous entity, i.e. `Promise` or `Async`

-- if that is the case, `rule` can also be a Promise-like
+- if that is the case, `when` can also be a Promise-like

 - `rule` is called with `intermediateResult` to obtain `ruleResult`.